Matt-Willis-20/Matt-Willis-20/README.md

   </div>

-<br>I have strong knowledge of HTML, CSS and JavaScript.
-With the growing number of projects that I have worked on, I have made a conscious effort to use and implement related libraries and framworks, such as Sass, Bootstrap, Material UI and React.
+<br>I have strong knowledge of HTML, CSS and JavaScript, and with the growing number of projects that I am working on, I have made a conscious effort to use and implement related libraries and frameworks, such as Sass, Bootstrap, Material UI and React.

 ### WHAT I'M CURRENTLY LEARNING/CONTINUING TO LEARN:
 ###
 <div>